I’m very proud to be the patron of this exciting folk festival - “Sam Kelly”

 Saturday 5th Sept

-St Mary’s Church: 7pm supporting Will Pound and Jenn Butterworth
+St Mary’s Church: 7pm supporting Will Pound and Jenn Butterworth.

 Sunday 6th Sept